starkmapper/starkmapper.github.io/content/Scrum 4 Kids/Workshop - One Minute Art.md

 1. Bonus(?): Removing goals and/or agreements when they don't work out

 ![Creating rules and crafting goals together](images/Round%203%20-%20Instruction.jpg)

+1. Ask every group to contribute to the goal as best they can within the time limit of 1 minute.
+1.

 ### Round 4: Connect - How do you make a beautiful drawing?